risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-user.md

 | `NOCREATEDB`| Denies the user the permission to create databases. `NOCREATEDB` is the default value.|
 | `CREATEUSER`| Grants the user the permission to create new users and/or alter and drop existing users. `NOCREATEUSER` is the default value. |
 | `NOCREATEUSER` | Denies the user the ability to create new users and/or alter and drop existing users. `NOCREATEUSER` is the default value. |

+## Syntax for creating a user with OAuth authentication

 In addition, you can create a user with OAuth authentication.
 The syntax is as follows: